Lakeland Public Library: History

 In 1966 the new facility was built on the east shore of Lake Morton and the library moved into its current location.
 By 1970 more than 73,000 books were available to citizens.
 In 1983 construction began to expand the library building and it was completed in July 1986.
 That same year the library was awarded a LSCA Title II grant if $7, 268 to join the SOLINET/OCLC interlibrary loan system.
 A year later in 1987 The Lakeland Room for special collections was opened.

-In 1988 the library joined others in Polk County to form a Reciprocal Borrowing program allowing patrons to borrow materials from any participating library.
+In 1988 the library joined municipalities in Polk County to form a Reciprocal Borrowing program allowing patrons to borrow materials from any participating library.
 The photography collection of local photographer Dan Sanborn, was given to the library in 1990.
 His collection contained many photographs of local places and events.

 In November 1990 Polk County voters selected to establish county-wide library system.
 In September 1992 the card catalog was replaced by a BiblioFile Intelligent Catalog which was a C.D.
 ROM system.

 In September 1996 Lakeland City Commissioners voted to join the new Polk County Library Cooperative.
 On October 23, 2018 the Lakeland Public Library's first coffee shop opened to its patrons.
 The coffee shop, Black & Brew Lake Morton, is a smaller version of the downtown flagship cafe, Black & Brew Coffee House and Bistro, owned by Chris McArthur.